B2B Sales Strategy27 min read

 Cost per meeting (with SDR)$500-1,000$50-200

 Less volume.
 Better results.
 Lower cost.
-That's the economics of timing.
+That is the economics of timing.

 The Science of Timing in B2B Sales